 Tel Aviv-Yafo), a family run café of Ha Carmel.
 They make different types of hummus and serve them with pitta and raw onion.
 The onion being the perfect scooping vehicle that doesn’t fill you up as much as bread.
 The trick is getting the right consistency and after beg, stealing and borrowing, my version, I hope, does this fabulous food justice.
 Enjoy.

-- Wash the chickpeas thoroughly in cold water and drain well.
-Put a handful of chickpeas to one side for garnish and tip the rest into a food processor.
-Add the lemon, garlic, tahini, 75ml chickpea water and a really good pinch of salt.
+- Put a handful of chickpeas to one side for garnish and tip the rest into a food processor.
+Add the lemon, garlic, tahini, 50ml chickpea water and a really good pinch of salt.
 Blend until smooth.
 If the mix it too thick, loosen with a little more chickpea water.
 Do a taste test.
 You can add more tahini to make it richer if you like and salt to taste.

 - Tip the hummus into a serving bowl.
 Using the back of a spoon, swirl into the bowl making a well.
 Add the remaining chickpeas.
 Pour over the olive oil and add the parsley and a pinch of paprika.
 Serve immediately with warm flatbreads.